 Opal Tometi, BAJI Executive Director

 As a 1st generation Nigerian-American who was born and raised in Arizona, Opal has been active in the migrant rights movement for over 10 years.
 Most recently, Opal played an instrumental part in strategic communications and cross-cultural grassroots organizing against SB 1070 and other anti-migrant and-People of Color policies with the Puente Movement, the Alto Arizona campaign and with other migrant justice groups in Arizona.
 Opal was the 2012 recipient of the ‘Unsung Hero for Justice’ Award by the African American Legislative and Leadership Conference of Arizona.
 She is an advocate to end violence against women, a writer and a media maker.
 Opal holds a Bachelor of Arts degree in History and a Masters of Arts degree in Communication and Advocacy.

-Tia Oso, Black Immigration Network (BIN) National Coordinator and BAJI Arizona Organizer
+Tia Oso, National Coordinator for the Black Immigration Network and BAJI Arizona Organizer

 Tia Oso is a native to Arizona and a long time social justice advocate.
 Ms. Oso studied Human Communication at ASU and interned with the National Conference for Community and Justice where she organized the “Not in Our State” campaign and Black and African Diaspora dialogue series.
 Tia has served on boards and volunteered her time with several Valley organizations including NAACP and United Way.
 Recently, Ms. Oso has served on the MLK celebration committee for Community Celebrating Diversity and worked to support local independent artists.
 Ms. Oso is a firm believer in the ability of people to become change-makers in their community.